West (brewery): History

 In the same year, West on the Green also expanded with the opening of an adjacent 250-capacity Wedding and Events space.

 Products

-All West beers are brewed in strict accordance with the 1516 Reinheitsgebot, the ancient German Purity Law which allows only malted barley, hops, yeast and water to be used in the brewing process.
-This means that all West products are free from chemicals, preservatives, and any other additives, and are all suitable for vegans.
+All West beers are brewed in accordance with the 1516 Reinheitsgebot, the German Purity Law which allows only malted barley, hops, yeast and water to be used in the brewing process.

 Awards

 West has won many awards for its lagers and wheat beer, as well as for the restaurant on Glasgow Green.
 Awards include: